Mississippi Brilla FC

 Mississippi Brilla is an amateur American soccer club based in Clinton, Mississippi, United States.
-Founded in 2006, the team plays in USL League Two.
+Founded in 2006, the team plays in the USL League Two.
 The team's colors are sky blue, navy and white.

-Brilla is associated with Brilla Soccer Ministries, an organization which undertakes sports ministry to share Christianity through the sport.
-The club’s name is derived from the Spanish word for "shine", and references the biblical passage Matthew 5:16 which says "Therefore, let your light so shine before men that they may see your good works and glorify your Father who is in heaven."
+Brilla is associated with Brilla Soccer Ministries, an organization that undertakes sports ministry to share Christianity through the sport.
+The club’s name is derived from the Spanish word for "shine," and references the biblical passage Matthew 5:16, which says, "Therefore, let your light so shine before men that they may see your good works and glorify your Father who is in heaven."

-Although the club initially finished in the middle of the standings their first couple of years, Brilla has become one of the strongest PDL franchises in the Southeast on the pitch, winning their division regular season title in 2009, 2010, 2011, 2015, and 2021.
-In 2017, the club had their best showing in the playoffs, winning the Southern Conference Championship and advancing to the PDL Semi-finals.
+Brilla has become one of the strongest PDL franchises in the Southeast on the pitch, winning their division regular season title in 2009, 2010, 2011, 2015, and 2021.
+In 2017, the club had their best showing in the playoffs, winning the Southern Conference championship and advancing to the PDL Semi-finals.